GenomicsAotearoa/Imputation-workshop/Tutorial/Syllabus_Practical_2.md

 3. Know how to evaluate the imputation performance

 # Tools we need

+>All of these tools/applications are pre-installed in the training platform

-BCFtools: basic bioinformatics software, in this tutorial, we use it for creating subsets and quality control. the current version is 1.9-GCC-7.4.0. ([http://samtools.github.io/bcftools/bcftools.html](http://samtools.github.io/bcftools/bcftools.html))
+BCFtools: basic bioinformatics software, in this tutorial, we use it for creating subsets and quality control. the current version is 1.10.2-GCC-9.2.0 ([http://samtools.github.io/bcftools/bcftools.html](http://samtools.github.io/bcftools/bcftools.html))

 VCFtools: basic bioinformatics software, in this tutorial, we use it for comparing two vcf files and evaluate the concordance rate.
 The current version is /0.1.15-GCC-9.2.0-Perl-5.30.1 ([https://vcftools.github.io/index.html](https://vcftools.github.io/index.html))